AlexHusseini/CapstoneProject/README.md

 # Peer Evaluation Automation and Feedback Summary System

 A lightweight, beginner-friendly Flask app to automate peer evaluations for team-based courses.
-It sends unique evaluation forms to students, collects results, and generates a professor-friendly report with raw feedback, calculated scores, and optional summaries/red-flag detection.
+It sends unique evaluation forms to students, collects results, and generates a professor-friendly report with raw feedback and calculated scores.

 ---